Potomac, Maryland, US

 contributes to the strong boating community in the metropolitan region.
 Mather Gorge, where this

-remote feeling, except for at choice spots where Virginia has allowed sloppy development to mar the
+and remote feeling, except for at choice spots where Virginia has allowed sloppy development to

-description will deal with the rapids and access points and doesn't provide details on the numerous
+This description will deal with the rapids and access points and doesn't provide details on

 It should be noted that the stretch of river from O-Deck just below Great Falls thru Wet Bottom

-for some large waves, surging eddies and boiling eddylines.
-Below Mather gorge the rapids get
+makes for some large waves, surging eddies and boiling eddylines.
+Below Mather gorge the rapids

-considerably easier.
-Here is one playspot guide: Potomac Playspot Project
+get considerably easier.
+Here is one playspot guide: Potomac Playspot Project.
+And another:

 Great Falls is located to the west of Washington DC.
 Best access is off of I-495 to Clara Barton